All Episodes

 Let him pay for it.

-And but that is a socialist mindset.
+But that is a socialist mindset.

 Well, you have more options than ever before.

-And we've watched and witnessed increases since what it was passed in 2009.
+And we've watched and witnessed increases since it was passed in 2009: 100, 200, 300, 400% for inferior care.

 Keep your plan and save money.

-What is government do well?
+What does government do well?

 We have the best military on the face of the earth.

-Um, what else do they do well for people?
+What else do they do well for people?

 Well, we do have a safety net.

-Okay, I'm not for taking away a safety net, but we certainly want a safety net that also hands people a ladder so that they can pull themselves up and and find their talents in a free society and contribute to others and produce goods and services that people want, need and desire.
+Okay, I'm not for taking away a safety net, but we certainly want a safety net that also hands people a ladder so that they can pull themselves up and find their talents in a free society and contribute to others and produce goods and services that people want, need, and desire.

-But you've got now this is the far left radical Democratic Party.
+But you've got now, this is the far left radical Democratic Party.

 This is what they're proposing.